 “So I don’t know how to be an ally the way that you’re talking about it,” I told Sarah.
 “But I know that if you show up, if you listen, if you remember the things that people talk about, if you care about those people, and if you are vulnerable and humble enough to allow them to care about you as well, if you don’t see them as being deficient, and you don’t see yourself as being superior, and if you see them as an end in and of themselves, then it won’t matter what words you use to describe your work.
 You will have done the one thing that the human soul yearns for: To transcend the narrowness of your own self, and be powerfully and meaningfully in relationship with someone else.”

 That to me is what it means to be an ally.
 That is what I hope all of us can do: to face our fears, to not be prisoners of paralysis, to step into relationships that challenge us, and to unlock the abundance that surrounds us, so we can build on the legacies we have inherited, and we can build a world worth passing on to those that come after us.

 Brie Loskota received the inaugural 2016 Fearless Ally Award from the El-Hibri Foundation for demonstrating courageous leadership working for the inclusion of American Muslim communities.
-She is the co-founder of the American Muslim Civic Leadership Institute (AMCLI), a program of the Center for Religion and Civic Culture at the University of Southern California, where she serves as executive director.
+She is the co-founder of the American Muslim Civic Leadership Institute (AMCLI), a program of the Center for Religion and Civic Culture at the University of Southern California, where she served as executive director.
+She also joined IAP as a Fellow for Religious Literacy from March 2020- August 2021.
 The prize money from the award was donated to the AMCLI program.
 This piece is drawn from her acceptance speech, which has been slightly edited.